roytang/blog/content/post/2008/04/shadowmoor-sneak-peek.md

 **

-&#8211; I get some flak for not putting in these "free&#8221; cards.
+-- I get some flak for not putting in these "free" cards.
 I have enough trouble cutting things in the maindeck, thanks.
 In particular matchups I may board them in, say there's a particular threat or answer I want to draw as often or as soon as possible.
 Manamorphose is the better card, as it's truly free, the only requirement being having two mana free (but you get that mana back)

 **